 A company has to be able to rely on their employees.
 If you aren’t getting to work on time, they won’t have a choice but to fill your position with someone else.

-If you happen to keep your license, there are still ways you can put your job in jeopardy.
+Even if you happen to keep your license, there are still ways a DUI can put your job in jeopardy.

 If convicted of driving under the influence, you’ll have time away from work–especially if your conviction involves jail time.
-Between community service and court dates, you could be missing much time at work.
+Between community service and court dates, you could be missing a lot of hours.

-Most employers are not going to be very forgiving of your time away.
+Most employers won’t be very forgiving of your time away.

 If driving is a requirement of your current job, a DUI on your record could cause you to lose it, and it could prevent you from getting future jobs where driving is required.
 The DUI will remain on your record for many years.
 Most employers don’t want to hire a driver that has a history that includes a DUI.

-Does your employer provide car insurance for your role in the company?
-If so, the presence of your DUI could affect that insurance.
+If your employer provides car insurance for you, the presence of a DUI could affect that insurance.